alexec/www.alexecollins.com/source/2012-02-18-tutorial-integration-testing-selenium-part-2.html.md

 	</web-app>

 Update IndexPageIT:

 	@Test
 	public void testWeSeeHelloWorld() {
 		getDrv().get(getSiteBase().toString());

 		new IndexPage(getDrv(), getSiteBase());
 	}

 Run the test again.
 It passes.
 This might not be the behaviour you want.
-Selenium does not provide a way to check the HTTP status code via a WebDriver instance.
+Selenium does not provide a way to check the HTTP status code via a `WebDriver` instance.
 Nor is the default error page sufficiently consistent between containers (compare this to what happens if you run on Tomcat for example); we cannot make assumptions about the error page's content to figure out if an error occurred.

 Our index page currently does not have any machine readable features that allow us to tell it from an error page.

-To tidy up, modify the servlet to display index.jsp:
+To tidy up, modify the servlet to display `index.jsp`:

 	protected void doGet(HttpServletRequest request, HttpServletResponse response) throws ServletException, IOException {
 		getServletContext().getRequestDispatcher("/index.jsp").forward(request, response);
 	}

-Currently index.jsp is a little too simple.
-Create a new page named create-order.jsp alongside index.jsp, and create a link on index.jsp to that page.
+Currently `index.jsp` is a little too simple.
+Create a new page named `create-order.jsp` alongside `index.jsp`, and create a link on `index.jsp` to that page.
 We can create a new class for the order page, and a method that navigates us from the index page to the order page.

-Add the following to index.jsp:
+Add the following to `index.jsp`:

 	<a href="create-order.jsp">Create an order</a>

-create-order.jsp can be blank for now.
+`create-order.jsp` can be blank for now.
 We can also create a page object for it:

 	package tutorial;